North and South Wheatley: Governance and demography

 The two settlements North Wheatley and South Wheatley are combined as North and South Wheatley parish for administrative identity.

 It is managed at the first level of public administration by North and South Wheatley Parish Council.

 In 2011 North Wheatley parish reported a population of 509.
 South Wheatley last provided a population count in 2001 of 102 residents.
+In the Census 2021 results, a full parish count was given of 610 residents.

 At district level, the wider area is managed by Bassetlaw District Council.

 Nottinghamshire County Council provides the highest level strategic services locally.

 History

 Toponymy

 Wheatley was recorded in the Domesday Book as Watelaie.
-The parish was formed in 2014 from the then independent parishes of "North Wheatley" and "South Wheatley".
+The parish was formed on 1 April 2015 from the then independent parishes of "North Wheatley" and "South Wheatley".

-Roman period and later
+Roman period

 The villages dates back to Romans times and prior.
 The Roman Road from Lincoln crosses the River Trent at Littleborough and goes through Wheatley before reaching Doncaster.
 Roman coins were found in the village.
 There is proof of Roman soldiers being in Wheatley, as a Roman centurion's tombstone was discovered under the foundation of the present church in North Wheatley church tower when major restoration work was being carried out during the 1930s.
 Part of this tombstone is presently being displayed in the church.

 There are numerous theories about a Roman settlement in Wheatley, a possible Roman villa on the playing field, but no hard evidence.
 An 1899 OS map of Wheatley shows a Roman pitchment, situated on Low Street as the road forks into Top Street, the term pitchment can mean both a road and the floor area of a dwelling, of which it could have been either, but more likely it was the road.

 Numerous coins and fragments of pottery from the Roman period have been found around Wheatley, mainly from Wheatley Grange and Wheatley Wood when excavations took place to create a large pond for drainage purposes, this high point could have been the site of a look-out post.
 The fragments of pottery are mainly Samian ware, a red glazed decorated ware imported by the Romans from northern France.
 Roman coins have also been found on Chapel field, situated alongside the road.
 A Roman fantail bow brooch with pin and catchplate were also found in South Wheatley, as well as coins and a love token in the chapel field.
 These items are now in the Bassetlaw Museum in Retford.